Long COVID-19: Symptoms and Stories

 - New thyroid disorder

-Linda and Samantha are being treated at the Northwestern Medicine Comprehensive COVID-19 Center, a hub of physicians and scientists from many medical specialties, from pulmonology to neurology, providing advanced treatment for chronic COVID-19 symptoms.
-Since COVID-19 is a new disease, this center is also advancing research in the field by studying the long-term impacts of COVID-19.
+Linda and Samantha were treated at the Northwestern Medicine Comprehensive COVID-19 Center, which brings together physicians and scientists from many medical specialties, from pulmonology to neurology, providing advanced treatment for chronic symptoms of COVID-19.
+The center is also advancing research in the field by studying the long-term impacts of the illness.

-Like Linda and Samantha, 80% of patients at the Comprehensive COVID-19 Center were never hospitalized with COVID-19.
-And, 70% of the clinic's patients are women, according to Igor J. Koralnik, MD, chief of Neuroinfectious Diseases and Global Neurology at Northwestern Medicine, who leads the clinic.
+Like Linda and Samantha, 8 out of 10 patients at the Comprehensive COVID-19 Center were never hospitalized with COVID-19.
+More than 7 out of 10 of the clinic's patients are women, according to Igor J. Koralnik, MD, chief of Neuroinfectious Diseases and Global Neurology at Northwestern Medicine, who leads the clinic.
+Alongside Dr. Koralnik, Dr. Sala is the co-director of the clinic.

 In May 2021, Linda started cognitive rehabilitation.
-She learned she had mild scarring on her brain from COVID-19 that is causing brain fog.
+She learned she had mild scarring on her brain from COVID-19 that was causing brain fog.

-Almost one year after learning she had COVID-19, Linda still has shortness of breath, caused by permanent mild scarring on her lungs, fatigue, brain fog and low energy levels.
-She sees a pulmonologist, neurologist, neuropsychologist, physiatrist, occupational therapist and physical therapist through the Comprehensive COVID-19 Center.
+Almost one year after learning she had COVID-19, Linda still had shortness of breath, caused by permanent mild scarring on her lungs; fatigue; brain fog; and low energy levels.
+She received care from a pulmonologist, neurologist, neuropsychologist, physiatrist, occupational therapist and physical therapist through the Comprehensive COVID-19 Center.

 "It's the worst fatigue of your life," says Linda.
 "It's really been a team effort with my doctors to help me slowly get better."

-Assisted living facilities were hit especially hard by the COVID-19 pandemic, and as director of a network of long-term care facilities for adults with long-term disabilities, Samantha Lewis, 34, Aurora, IL, worked around the clock to help keep her staff and residents safe.
+Assisted living facilities were hit especially hard by the COVID-19 pandemic, and as director of a network of long-term care facilities for adults with long-term disabilities, Samantha Lewis, who is in her mid-thirties and lives in Aurora, Illinois, worked around the clock to help keep her staff and residents safe.

-In October 2020, Samantha had a COVID-19 exposure at work and started to develop symptoms.
+In October 2020, Samantha was exposed to COVID-19 at work and started to develop symptoms.
 She knew something was wrong when her cinnamon vanilla coffee tasted like metal.

-After testing positive for COVID-19, Samantha isolated herself from her 11-year-old daughter and fiancé, and symptoms continued to worsen: Diarrhea, vomiting, cough, fatigue and oxygen level readings on her pulse oximeter that were dropping.
+After testing positive for COVID-19, Samantha isolated herself from her 11-year-old daughter and fiancé, and her symptoms continued to worsen: She had diarrhea, vomiting, cough and fatigue, and oxygen level readings on her pulse oximeter were dropping.
 While Samantha was becoming sicker, her responsibilities began looming larger.
 Her daughter, who has autism, was in remote school, so Samantha had to continue checking in on her schooling in the bedroom across the hallway to make sure that she was OK.
 Samantha was still trying to work remotely to keep the 32 group homes she managed afloat as COVID-19 outbreaks continued.

 'Something Weird Happened Today'

 In mid-November 2020, Samantha felt dizzy and out of sorts.
 One moment, she was slowly unloading groceries in the kitchen with her daughter; the next moment, she woke up on the kitchen floor.
-Her daughter was crying and couldn't say how long Samantha was unconscious.
+Her daughter was crying and couldn't say how long Samantha had been unconscious.

 Samantha had a hard time describing what happened to her.
 All she could tell her fiancé was "something weird happened today."
 She called her physician, who told her to go to the emergency department.